 }

 It is possible to make the test more explicit and functional.
-For instance, instead of describing HTTP calls and responses in the steps, it is possible to write them in plain English.
+For instance, instead of describing HTTP calls and responses in the steps, you can write them in plain English.
 Thus, the first steps in the Gherkin file can be replaced by:

 Given There is no vacancy for the hotel "Ritz" of id 1234